FelicityS1/lyrica/README.md

 ## How to use
 https://lyrica-1.onrender.com/login

-1. Sign up for new users
+1. Sign up for new users.

-2. Homepage
-	Here you’ll see the top ranked songs
+2. Login using your created credentials.

-3. About
+3. Home page

-4.
+4. About Page
+   	This is where you can find the overview of Lyrica and the purpose for its creation.

+5. Feedback Page
 	Send feedback to the creators, it could be normal feedback, a bug report, or a suggestion for website improvement.

-5. Add Songs
+6. Add Songs
 	 to the website, you can input the title, artist, lyrics, and the youtube link for the reference.
 It would be automatically added to the website database.

-6.
+7. Music Feed
-	In the music feed tab you can view all the song list.
-You can update the song’s lyrics, and artists if there are any errors, you can also delete the song from the website by clicking on the delete button.
+	In the music feed tab you can view the song list.
+You can update the song’s lyrics, and artists if there are any errors, you can also delete a song by clicking the delete button.